 The ‘windows’ proved to be very important to Galen’s increasingly sophisticated understanding of human anatomy, because dissection of human bodies was made illegal in the Roman Empire in the year 150 A.D.

 The Road to Rome and RantingThere is a saying that ‘all roads lead to Rome,’ and it was inevitable that a highly skilled, ambitious man like Galen would travel to Rome itself.

-In fact, throughout his life Galen enjoyed nothing more than a good rant at anyone who practiced medicine in ways he disagreed with – the rants became a feature of his written work.
+Throughout his life Galen enjoyed nothing more than a good rant at anyone who practiced medicine in ways he disagreed with – the rants became a feature of his written work.